txsun1997/Black-Box-Tuning/README.md

 ## Introduction

 Black-Box Tuning (BBT) is a gradient-free method to drive large language models (LLMs) for few-shot learning.
 It optimizes a sequence of soft prompt tokens prepended to the input of LLMs, without requiring gradients/back-propagation of the LLMs.
 Therefore, pre-trained general-purposed LLMs can be viewed as black-box models and deployed efficiently on some inference servers.
 In such a scenario, which we call Language-Model-as-a-Service (LMaaS), BBT can achieve comparable performance to full model tuning by only accessing model inference APIs.
-Generally, BBT can achieve considerable results on most language understanding datasets within 8k model forward calls.
+Generally, BBT can achieve considerable results on most language understanding datasets within 8k model forward passes.

-More details are provided in our ICML-2022 paper [Black-Box Tuning for Language-Model-as-a-Service](https://arxiv.org/abs/2201.03514) and our EMNLP-2022 paper [BBTv2: Towards a Gradient-Free Future with Large Language Models](https://arxiv.org/abs/2205.11200).
+More details are provided in our ICML paper [Black-Box Tuning for Language-Model-as-a-Service](https://arxiv.org/abs/2201.03514) and our EMNLP paper [BBTv2: Towards a Gradient-Free Future with Large Language Models](https://arxiv.org/abs/2205.11200).

 > To help reproduce results reported in the paper, we also release a [Google Sheets](https://docs.google.com/spreadsheets/d/1FA9zMW613OoskI_fBXuZNNBVo7RFV5OvdZ0YHnA2j5Q/edit?usp=sharing) recording BBTv2 performance on each dataset using each random seed.
 Feel free to reach out to me if you cannot obtain similar results.

 ## Prepare your environment

 The implementation of Black-Box Tuning is quite simple, you can check our code and easily implement it in your own environment.
-Or you can create a new environment to run our implementation, which is based on `pycma`, `Transformers` and `FastNLP`.
+Or you can create a new environment to run our implementation based on `pycma`, `Transformers` and `FastNLP`.
 Optionally, you can use `fitlog` to monitor experimental results.
 You can uncomment the fitlog-related lines in our code to use it.

 ```bash
 conda create --name bbt python=3.8